Regression-Games/RGUnityBots/README.md

 - Sample RGAction implementation for performing a player skill in Unity Boss Room [RGPerformSkillAction](https://github.com/Regression-Games/RGBossRoom/blob/main/Assets/Scripts/Gameplay/RegressionGames/RGBossRoom/RGPerformSkillAction.cs)

 #### Spawning Bot characters/avatars as part of a match in your Game (OPTIONAL)
-1. Create an implementation of the interface RGBotSpawnManager
+1. Create an implementation of the [RGBotSpawnManager](Runtime/Scripts/Scripts/RGBotSpawnManager.cs) interface
+    - For example, see the implementation for Unity Boss Room [RGBossRoomBotSpawnManager](https://github.com/Regression-Games/RGBossRoom/blob/main/Assets/Scripts/Gameplay/RegressionGames/RGBossRoom/RGBossRoomBotSpawnManager.cs)
+    - This script will manage the integration with your game for seating players, spawning players, and tearing them back down at the end of a match.
-2. Add the RGBotSpawnManager impplemenation behaviour script to a GameObject in all scene(s) where playes can be connected to your game for a match.
+2. Add the RGBotSpawnManager implemenation behaviour script to a GameObject in all scene(s) where playes can be connected to your game for a match.
 This normally includes lobbies, matchmaking, gameplay, and postmatch summary scenes.
     - *See `Regression Games Unity Bots/Samples/BossRoom/RGBossRoomBotSpawnManager.cs.sample for an example of seating and spawning a player in Unity's BossRoom multiplayer demo game*
 3. Add code hooks into your game to signal Regression Games when to start the bots.
 ```csharp